jiwon103203/RegimeMamba/README.md

 Input data should be a CSV file with the following columns:
 - Date column: 'Date'
 - Feature columns: 'returns', 'dd_10', 'sortino_20', 'sortino_60'

+There are additional options for dependent variable(returns) (target_type & target_horizon)
+- next_day: The return for the next day
+- average: The average return over a specified period
+- cumulative: The cumulative return over a specified period
+- trend_strength: Trend strength measured using linear regression
+- direction: Direction over the period (converted into a classification problem)
+- volatility_adjusted: Volatility-adjusted return (similar to the Sharpe ratio)
+- up_ratio: The ratio of days with positive returns during the period
+- log_return_sum: The sum of log returns

 ### Supported Evaluation Methods